RemoteControlledArty/RemoteControlledArtillery/README.md

 #### Final Notes
 ![https://www.bohemia.net/community/licenses/arma-public-license-nd](https://data.bistudio.com/images/license/APL-ND.png)
-**REUPLOADING IS NOT ALLOWED**, If you want something changed or Added comment on the Steam workshop Page.
+**REUPLOADING IS NOT ALLOWED**, If you want something changed or added comment on the Steam workshop Page.